ByAU

 DIA (Decentralized Information Asset)

-- Open Data Platform: Community-curated data feeds.
+- Open Data Platform: This is where the community comes together to share and curate data feeds.

 Best Practices for Implementing Off-Chain Data Oracles